meta-llama/llama-recipes/recipes/use_cases/agents/langchain/README.md

 ### `ReAct agent`

-The AgentExecutor manages the loop of planning, executing tool calls, and processing outputs until an AgentFinish signal is generated, indicating task completion
+The AgentExecutor manages the loop of planning, executing tool calls, and processing outputs until an AgentFinish signal is generated, indicating task completion.

 Our first notebook, `tool-calling-agent`, shows how to build a [tool calling agent](https://python.langchain.com/docs/modules/agents/agent_types/tool_calling/) with AgentExecutor and Llama 3.